JuanIrache/gopro-telemetry/readme.md

 If you liked this you might like other [creative coding projects](https://tailorandwayne.com/coding-projects/).

 ## To-Do

+- if only one filter, make array internally

 - Interpret data
   - Create and document time inputs, Document outputs (gps time is utc, mp4 time is local)